phattp/nodejs-weather-app/README.md

 ### Running the App

-Run this command to see the app.
+Run this app in devlopment mode with command below and navigate to http://localhost:3000 to see the app.

 ```
-node src/app.js
+npm run dev
 ```

 Happy Hacking!